-ANAD webinars provide professional insight on a diverse range of topics relating to eating disorders, including telehealth, weight stigma, and gender-inclusive care.
+ANAD webinars provide professional insight on a range of topics relating to eating disorders and body image, including telehealth, weight stigma, and gender-inclusive care.

 The Weight of Stigma in the Treatment of Eating Disorders

-Presented by Aaron Flores, RDN, Judith Matz, LCSW, and Lisa Erlanger, MD, on October 7, 2020
+Presented by Aaron Flores, RDN, Judith Matz, LCSW, and Lisa Erlanger, MD

 As clinicians, we use our skills to help clients heal from eating disorders.
 At the same time, we exist in a culture where diet talk is normative and weight stigma prevails.
 Each of us has an obligation to become aware of our own internalized weight bias because even with the best of intentions, these types of thoughts, behaviors and assumptions impact the way we treat clients.
 In this plenary panel, you’ll hear from a doctor, therapist and dietitian about the many ways that weight stigma creates obstacles, and even harms people with eating disorders.
 Through presentations and conversation, you’ll have the opportunity to consider steps to reduce weight stigma in your practice and/or organization as well as beyond the clinical setting.